mkilpatr/HGCStudies/README.md

 ## Module Tolerances ##

 Methods to run the module tolerances on Condor.
 This produces only the 2D plots.
+To run the first command you need to only use the first function that is meant to run on the cluster.
+The second and third commands are used to merge the files from eos and then do final plotting and formatting.

 ```
 ./process.py -p . -m ModuleStudies.C -o ModuleTolerances_complete_300K_29Apr21 -l . -b diffTolerances.conf
-python mergeJSONFiles.py -d ModuleTolerances_complete_300K_29Apr21
+python mergeJSONFiles.py -d ModuleTolerances_complete_300K_29Apr21 -g <geometry>
-root -l
+root -l -b -q ModuleStudies.C+
-.L ModuleStudies.C+
-ModuleStudies()
 ```